What is Customer Due Diligence and How Does It Work?

 After verifying customer information, banks, and financial institutions must assess their potential customers’ risk profile based on the information collected and consider other relevant factors that can help them assess the customer’s risk profile.
 This may include criteria such as:

-- Types of transactions
+• Types of transactions typically conducted.

-- The volume of funds being moved
+• The anticipated volume and value of funds being moved.

 4. Collection and Verification of Additional Information